a-tajarab/ImpulsePurchaseRecoveryKit/app/README.md

 ### 🫂 Emotional Response Engine
 A critical support feature.
 If a user logs an exceptionally high regret score, the engine immediately prompts a response to comfort the user, encourage a positive outlook, and provide actionable, gentle advice on how to avoid a similar situation next time.

+#### Week 1
+Core Setup + OCR Foundation

+Task Details

+🔹Android Studio Setup - Created a new project in Kotlin.

+🔹A ML Kit dependency is added and is implemented 'com.google.mlkit:text-recognition:16.0.0'

+🔹Built an image input flow	to allow user to capture or upload receipt by using camera & storage.

+🔹Implemented the OCR to process and used the ML Kit to extract text from receipt and log the order to Logcat.

+🔹Parsed text into key fields it extracts the item name, price, quantity, total amount, and the store name.

+🔹It stores sample outputs and saves the OCR text as CSV for quick testing.

+#### Week 2
+Data Storage + App Skeleton (Backend + Basic UI)

+Task Details

+🔹 Create Room Database	Entities: Receipt, Item, Emotion.

+🔹 Implement DAOs & Repository	Handle insert, update, delete, query.

+🔹 Build ViewModel	To bridge UI ↔ data safely.

+🔹 Create basic screens	Home, Scan, Results, History.

+🔹 Connect OCR to database	After scanning, save extracted receipt text to Room DB.

+🔹 Add navigation	Use Navigation Component or simple intents.

+#### Week 3
+Emotional Input + Analytics Dashboard

+Task Details

+🔹 Added a regret score screen with a slider (1–10) and a text box for feelings (“Why did I buy this?”).

+🔹 Linked the regret score to the receipts - Each receipt has 1 emotional entry.

+🔹 Added “Did You Know?” popups, added random facts from my literature data.

+🔹 Built an analytics dashboard that shows expenditure by category, average regret, etc.

+🔹 Use chart library	MPAndroidChart or Compose Charts.

+#### Week 4
+Design, Testing & Polish

+Task Details

+🔹 Design final UI	Use consistent color palette, icons, typography.

+🔹 Add animations	Simple transitions for smooth experience.

+🔹 Add splash & onboarding screens	Short intro explaining the app’s purpose.

+🔹 Add error handling	Handle OCR failures, blank fields, missing permissions.

+🔹 Test on multiple devices	Check performance, layout, and bugs.

+🔹 Final demo recording	Record a short walkthrough video for documentation.

+--
+--
+--